GlitchEnzo/NuGetForUnity/README.md

 ## Installation

--   As a global tool using: `dotnet tool install --global NuGetForUnity.Cli`.
+-   System-wide as a global tool using: `dotnet tool install --global NuGetForUnity.Cli`.
--   If you don't have a tool manifest (local tool installation context) first create one with: `dotnet new tool-manifest`.
+-   Project / folder wide as a local tool using: A tool manifest (local tool installation context) can be created with: `dotnet new tool-manifest`.
 Than install NuGetForUnity.Cli using: `dotnet tool install NuGetForUnity.Cli`.
+Than add the tool manifest `.config/dotnet-tools.json` to your version control system.

 For more information see [.Net Tool Documentation](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools).